reisir/mondtholomew/README.md

 - Uses WebNowPlaying for browser and Spotify media info
   - Can be switched back to normal NowPlaying for local music players

+You might also want to check out [Robux](https://github.com/reisir/robux), it's "Robik but it work"!

 ## Usage

 Download and install the newest .rmskin package from [releases](https://github.com/reisir/mondtholomew/releases/latest)